Suffragette bombing and arson campaign: 1914 attacks

 Arson and bombing attacks continued into 1914.
-One of the first attacks of the year took place on 7 January, when a dynamite bomb was thrown over the wall of the Harewood Army Barracks in Leeds, which was being used for police training at the time.
-The explosion of the bomb injured one man, while others narrowly escaped without being harmed after being thrown to the ground by the force of the bomb.
+One of the first attacks of the year took place on 7 January, when a dynamite bomb was thrown over the wall of the Harewood Army Barracks in Leeds, which was used for police training at the time.
+The explosion injured one man, throwing others to the ground uninjured.
 An arson attack on Aberuchill Castle, Comrie, Scotland on 4 February also nearly caused fatalities.
 The building was set on fire with the servants inside, and they narrowly escaped harm.
-The next month, another cabinet minister, Home Secretary Reginald McKenna, had his house set on fire in an arson attack.
+The next month, the house of another cabinet minister, Home Secretary Reginald McKenna, was attacked by arson.

 One common target for suffragette attacks was churches, as it was believed that the Church of England was complicit in reinforcing opposition to women's suffrage.
 Between 1913 and 1914, 32 churches were the subject of suffragette attacks.
 Several churches and cathedrals were bombed in 1914: on 5 April, the St Martins-in-the-Field church in Trafalgar Square, London, was bombed, blowing out the windows and showering passers-by with broken glass.
 A bomb was also discovered in the Metropolitan Tabernacle church in London, and in June, a bomb exploded at Westminster Abbey, damaging the Coronation Chair.
-The Abbey was busy with visitors at the time, and around 80–100 people were in the building when the bomb exploded.
-The device was most probably planted by a member of a group that had left the Abbey only moments before the explosion.
+Crowded with visitors, around 80–100 people had been in the building when the bomb exploded.
+The device was probably planted by a member of a group that had left the Abbey moments before the explosion.
 Some were as close as 20 yards from the bomb at the time and the explosion caused a panic for the exits, but no serious injuries were reported.
 The bomb had been packed with nuts and bolts to act as shrapnel.